 N.B.
 A summary of local monitoring will be included in the next Annual Statistical Monitoring Report.

-Last year you had 1 cluster in the subgroup (e.g. Spina Bifida).
-We would be interested to know what the Public Health Authority response was to this.
+In last year's statistical monitoring which used 2006-2010 data we detected a new cluster in subgroup <insert name> We would be interested to know what the Public Health Authority response was to this.